bozboz/checkout/README.md

 ### Processing the screen

-To define a processing action on the screen (hit when the screen URL is POSTed to, the screen class must implement `Bozboz\Ecommerce\Checkout\Processable`.
-This interface requires a process() method be defined.
+To define a processing action (hit when the screen URL is POSTed to) the screen class must implement `Bozboz\Ecommerce\Checkout\Processable`.
+This interface requires a `process()` method be defined.

 Providing this method does not throw an instance of `Bozboz\Ecommerce\Checkout\ValidationException`, the checkout process will progress to the next screen upon completion.